MarkHedleyJones/dmenu-extended/README.md

 </p>

 ## Dependencies
-dmenu-extended requires that you have **dmenu, preferably 4.5 or later,** installed.
+**dmenu, preferably 4.5 or later,**
-This can either be installed through your package manager or by downloading the [source](http://tools.suckless.org/dmenu/) and compiling it yourself.

 ## Installation
-Clone this repository or download the source and extract.
+Clone this repository or download the zip and extract.

-You can run dmenu-extended without installation by running `python dmenu_extended.py` from within the dmenu-extended folder.
+You can try dmenu-extended without installation by running `python dmenu_extended.py` from within the dmenu-extended folder.

-For convenience it is recommended you follow one of the following options.

-### Global installation (available to all users)
+### Global install
-Run `sudo python setup.py install` from within the dmenu-extended directory to install dmenu-extended module and link the executable script to your system path
+Execute `sudo python setup.py install` from within the dmenu-extended directory.

 ### Local installation
-If you don't have administration access to your system you can choose one of the following options
 #### Virtualenv
-Run the python installer `python setup.py install`
+Execute `python setup.py install` from within the dmenu-extended directory
-#### User path
+#### Manual
-Move both `dmenu_extended.py` and `dmenu_extended_run` into a folder in your system path.
+Move both `dmenu_extended.py` and `dmenu_extended_run` into a folder that is in your system path.

-You can add a folder to your path by executing `export PATH=$PATH:/path/you/wish/to/add` in the terminal.
+*For example*:

+Create a folder called bin in your home directory (if you don't already have one)

+    mkdir ~/bin

+Add this folder to your systems `$PATH` variable

+    export PATH=$PATH:$HOME/bin

+Copy the required dmenu-extended files into your local bin folder

+    cp ~/Downloads/dmenu-extended-master/dmenu_extended* ~/bin

+To keep your ~/bin folder on the path after restart, add `export PATH=$PATH:$HOME/bin` to the end of `~/.bash_profile`

 # Usage